Posts tagged ‘free resources’

 - Lower your risk of OSHA fines and penalties.
-Just one safety-related injury can result in penalties as high as $100,000 per incident.
+One safety-related injury can result in penalties as high as $100,000 per incident.

 - Reduce your risk of civil or criminal liability.
-If an employee gets hurt on the job, you will most likely face a lawsuit.
+A company will most likely face a lawsuit if an employee gets hurt on the job.
 Even worse, it can be a crime to be negligent in health and safety requirements.

 - Reduce worker’s compensation claims and sick days.
 Teach employees how to reduce repetitive actions to prevent unnecessary strain on the body.
 A pain-free employee is a happy and productive worker.

 - Create safety partners.
 A trained forklift operator or warehouse employee will help prevent accidents.
-Not only will they recognize and report hazards, but they will also model optimal safety behaviors to the rest of the team.
+They will not only recognize and report hazards but also model optimal safety behaviors to the rest of the team.

 - Attract and retain valued talent.
 Good employees won’t tolerate working for a company that doesn’t value safety.
-They will probably point out a safety issue, and they will probably know they have the right to refuse dangerous work.
+They will probably point out a safety issue and know they have the right to refuse dangerous work.

-Every company has a moral and legal obligation to keep their workers safe.
-Many companies have an ongoing safety program, but some companies don’t make safety a priority.
+Every company has a moral and legal obligation to keep its workers safe.
+Many companies have an ongoing forklift safety program, but some don’t prioritize safety.
 Especially when money is tight.
-Most of the time, these companies don’t realize that spending money on safety now could save them from headaches in the long run, or they don’t understand the real costs of a safety-related incident.
+Most of the time, these companies don’t realize that spending money on safety now could save them from headaches in the long run, or they don’t understand the actual costs of a safety-related incident.

-- A key employee out due to injury
+- A key employee is out due to injury

 - The cost of paying and training someone new to cover the injured employee’s position